 What is scope creep in project management?

-The easiest way to describe scope creep is to say that it is adding features and requirements that are beyond the agreed-upon product scope.
+The easiest way to describe scope creep is to say that it is adding features and requirements that are beyond the agreed-upon project scope.
 Both parts of this definition are important because project scope’s change or expansion is not necessarily the same as scope creep.
-On the contrary, change is a completely normal thing in project management.
-The scope creeps when changes are not agreed on, and the increase in project requirements is uncontrolled.

 A definition provided by the PMBOK® Guide (5th edition) states that scope creep is the uncontrolled expansion to product or project scope without adjustments to time, cost, and resources.
 This description emphasizes a crucial factor that should help you imagine the potential consequences of scope creep.
 I’m talking about how these new features in the project scope are not adjusted to the timeline, resources, or budgets.
 It essentially means that any (or all) of these variables could go very wrong and sink your project.